 Upload → pick print quality → Convert to grayscale → Download.
 Output is for printing; keep the original for search and forms.

-How to use PDF to Grayscale
+How to use Convert PDF to Black & White

 1. Upload your PDF